devayanidahake/TechTestApplication/README.md

 # TechTestApplication
 This is news application.
-We have used below public API for network calls and fetched news.
+We have used a public API for network calls and fetched news.

 ## Project Description
 The application has two screens News List and News Detail screen.